Television and Radio

 - Study in state-of-the-art facilities at MediaCityUK

-- Work on live industry projects with on-site media companies
+- Work on industry-focused projects with our neighbouring media companies

 - Obtain cutting-edge production and technical skills from industry practitioners

 You will study three modules in each taught semester.
 In each semester you will engage with radio and video production, study the academic perspective of media and the opportunity to explore a particular aspect of media craft.

 Your first year will focus on the basics of both television and radio production, and how to create content for other digital formats.
 As well as undertaking workshops, you will produce two films and two radio packages plus online content.
 Additionally, you will analyse the social and cultural impact of digital media and explore the interdependent role of the audience and the text through lectures and interactive seminars.